ZarnackGroup/racoon_clip/docs/tutorial.rst

 Set up one of the minimal examples
 -----------------------------------
 Now you can run an example provided with racoon_clip.
 Go into the folder minimal examples and unzip the example, that you want to test.
 There are 4 examples, one for iCLIP, one for eCLIP, one for eCLIP downloaded from `ENCODE <https://www.encodeproject.org/>`_ and one for a multiplexed iCLIP (where racoon_clip needs to perform demultiplexing).
-In this tutorial the iCLIP data set is show exemplarily, but you can run this tutorial with each of these examples.
+In this tutorial, the iCLIP data set is shown exemplarily, but you can run this tutorial with each of these examples.

 .. code:: bash